 - Is my child inattentive, impatient, hyperactive, or aggressive?

-- Does my child have trouble focusing or following directions?
+- Does my child have trouble focusing on schoolwork and other tasks?